Karim Massimov: Prime Minister of Kazakhstan

+First premiership

+Appointment

-President Nazarbayev nominated Massimov to succeed Daniyal Akhmetov as Prime Minister on 9 January 2007.
+President Nursultan Nazarbayev nominated Massimov to succeed Daniyal Akhmetov as Prime Minister on 9 January 2007.
 Akhmetov resigned on 8 January without explanation.
-Analysts attributed Akhmetov's political downfall to the President's criticism of his administrative oversight of the economy.
-The Parliament voted overwhelmingly in favor of the nomination on 10 January with 37 out of 39 Senators and 66 of 77 Assemblymen from the Mazhilis voting for Massimov.
-Akhmetov became the Defense Minister, replacing Mukhtar Altynbayev.
+Analysts attributed Akhmetov's political downfall to the Nazarbayev's criticism of his administrative oversight of the economy.
+The Parliament voted overwhelmingly in favor of the nomination on 10 January with 37 out of 39 Senators and 66 of 77 Mäjilis deputies voting for Massimov.
+Akhmetov became the defense minister, replacing Mukhtar Altynbayev.

-First term (2007–2012)
+2007–2011

-In an interview to Echo of Moscow radio on 12 December 2008, Massimov said about himself: "I myself am an Internet user, I myself am a blogger."
+In an interview to Echo of Moscow radio in December 2008, Massimov said about himself: "I myself am an Internet user, I myself am a blogger."
 A couple of months later, he opened his blog on the government's website, explaining the need to provide high-quality, interesting and useful information about the socio-economic situation in the country.
 From that moment on, members of the government actively went online.
 Ministers' accounts appeared in many social networks, and virtual blogs have replaced real receptions.

 Massimov's government faced the worldwide Great Recession.
-On 4 February 2009, the National Bank of Kazakhstan devalued the Kazakhstani tenge by 22%.
+In February 2009, the National Bank of Kazakhstan devalued the Kazakhstani tenge by 22%.
 Massimov ordered to stabilize prices in Kazakhstan by instructing law enforcement agencies to ensure that the dollar exchange rate fluctuates within 150 tenge plus or minus 3%.
-The reforms and strategic interventions pursued by the government almost doubled the GDP per capita of Kazakhstan from 2008-2012, with economic growth rates reaching an average level of 5.5% per year.
+The reforms and strategic interventions pursued by the government almost doubled the GDP per capita of Kazakhstan from 2008–2012, with economic growth rates reaching an average level of 5.5% per year.

 The first phase of the Kazakh Unified National Healthcare System was implemented during this time.

+2011–2012

+After the 2011 presidential election, Massimov's government resigned, and he was shortly reappointed prime minister by Nazarbayev on 8 April 2011.

 Massimov was directly involved in the preparation for the 2011 Asian Winter Games, by ordering to make the facilities accessible to ordinary citizens "so that they could improve their sports skills."

 On 24 September 2012, Massimov announced his resignation from the post of the PM, which was accepted by President Nursultan Nazarbayev in which he explained "his work fell on the time of the strongest global financial and economic crisis, and our country came out with honor, this is a large part of the merit of the government and the prime minister.
 When a person is already tired and wants to change his position, and he explains this by the fact that a new man, I heeded this and released him."